Estimating probabilities of multivariate failure sets based on pairwise tail dependence coefficients: Introduction

-In the existing literature, tail dependence of $\vc{X}$ is characterized in various ways, such as by the exponent measure, the angular measure, and the stable tail dependence function, among others \citep{beirlant2004, dehaanferreira2006}.
-While such objects fully characterize the extremal behavior of a random vector, their estimation in high dimensions suffers from the ``curse of dimensionality''.
+In the extreme-value literature, tail dependence of $\vc{X}$ is characterized in various ways: by the exponent measure, the angular measure, and the stable tail dependence function, among others \citep{beirlant2004, dehaanferreira2006}.
+While such objects fully characterize the extremal behavior of a random vector, as the dimension increases, their estimation suffers from the well-known \emph{curse of dimensionality}.
 Instead, one may consider a partial summary of tail dependence by focusing on the tail dependence coefficients $\chi$ or the extremal coefficients $\theta$ for all pairs, see e.g. \citet{coles1999}.
 This is similar to summarizing the dependence structure of a random vector by the covariance or correlation matrix.
+Most existing parametric approaches for multivariate extremes also use pairwise tail dependence coefficients as model diagnostics and for assessing goodness-of-fit; see e.g., \citet{huser2022advances} and \citet{hentschel2025statistical}.

 In this paper, we focus on a generalization of the so-called \emph{tail pairwise dependence matrix} (TPDM), which collects all pairwise tail dependence coefficients.
-This dependence matrix was originally proposed by \citet{larsson2012} and has gained in popularity since the work of \citet{cooley2019}; for example, \citet{kluppelberg2019} use it to estimate the parameters of an extreme Bayesian network, \citet{fomichov2020} propose a clustering algorithm inspired by spherical $k$-means, where the means are replaced by the Perron–Frobenius eigenvectors of the TPDM, and \citet{kim2022} study the extremal dependence between vectors of scores of functional data.
+The TPDM was originally proposed by \citet{larsson2012} in the bivariate case, under the assumption of multivariate regular variation, and has gained in popularity since the work of \citet{cooley2019}; for example, \citet{kluppelberg2019} use it to estimate the parameters of an extreme Bayesian network, \citet{fomichov2020} propose a clustering algorithm inspired by spherical $k$-means, where the means are replaced by the Perron-Frobenius eigenvectors of the TPDM, and \citet{kim2022} study the pairwise tail dependence between vectors of scores of functional data. \change{We show that our generalized definition has desirable invariance properties, and is applicable for regularly varying vectors with different tail indices.
+In addition, our TPDM can be directly related to the so-called \emph{angular measure}, extending its applicability beyond the standard multivariate regularly varying context to the broader class of distributions belonging to the max-domain of attraction of multivariate generalized extreme value distributions.}